4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 Product Details Price

-backpac Jet JWL-1221VS Best lathe for pen turning overall SEE BEST PRICE
+backpac Jet JWL-1221VS Best lathe for pen turning overall CHECK PRICE

-cordlessblower Delta 46-460 12-1/2-Inch Midi Lathe Best value for the money SEE BEST PRICE
+cordlessblower Delta 46-460 12-1/2-Inch Midi Lathe Best value for the money CHECK PRICE

 Usually, benchtop models are used to turn pens because of their high upper-speed range.
 You can have a smaller wood lathe dedicated just to turning pens and similar objects and another wood lathe just for big projects.